 The following tables set forth our historical unaudited condensed combined statements of operations data for each of the quarters indicated.
 The information for each quarter has been prepared on the same basis as our audited combined financial statements included elsewhere in this prospectus and reflects, in the opinion of management, all adjustments necessary for a fair statement of the financial information presented.
-Our historical results are not necessarily indicative of future operating results, and our interim results are not necessarily indicative of the full year or any other period.
+Our historical results are not necessarily indicative of future operating results, and our interim results are not necessarily indicative of the results to be expected for the full year or any other period.
 The quarterly financial data set forth below should be read together with our combined financial statements and related notes included elsewhere in this prospectus.